 Here you’ll find all of our contact information and we’d love to hear from you!
 E-mails are typically our easiest form of communication (as we can manage them as we have time), but you can also try to call or send mail (and we love receiving care packages!)
 You’ll find all of our contact information below.

 E-mail us!
-Recent technological upgrades on mainland Madagascar mean we can occasionally see our e-mails and receive phone calls while on Nosy Mitsio.
-However, because the connection is very limited and sporadic, we can’t reply to all e-mails quickly (though we love receiving them).
+Due to our unpredictable work schedule we can’t always reply to e-mails quickly (though we love receiving them).
 If you’re contacting us about something urgent, please write “URGENT” in the subject line and we’ll read it and respond as soon as possible.
-We will eventually reply to all our e-mails, but it may be a month or more delayed before you receive the reply.
+We will eventually reply to all our e-mails, usually within 1 week or so, but it may sometimes be a month or more delayed before you receive the reply.
 Feel free to e-mail either of us at:

 Adam Willard: MadagascarAdam@gmail.com